Sedatyf/Cowboy_BeBOT/README.md

 # Cowboy BeBOT

-J'ai décidé de faire un seul repo pour 2 versions possibles du BOT :
+I decided to make only one repo with 2 versions of this Bot:

-- Une version Python
+- One version is in Python with Hikari
-- Une version JavaScript
+- The other one is in JavaScript with Discord.js

-Il aurait fallu que je fasse deux versions avec Python, une avec Pycord et une autre avec Hikari, mais bon.
+The Python version is dropped and not maintained anymore, it was just a quick test in order to see how Hikari was